coax-dev/coax/doc/coax/value_functions.rst

 Value Functions
 ===============

-The are two kinds of value functions, state value functions :math:`v(s)` and state-action value functions (or q-functions) :math:`q(s,a)`.
+There are two kinds of value functions, state value functions :math:`v(s)` and state-action value functions (or q-functions) :math:`q(s,a)`.
 The state value function evaluates the expected (discounted) return, defined as: